Olympus OM-D E-M10 Mark III Snap Verdict

 - Max shooting rate: 8.6fps in S-AF mode, 4.8fps in C-AF

 - Max video resolution: 4K at 30, 25 or 24p with 102Mbps

 Olympus has used the same 16.1Mp Live MOS sensor in the OM-D E-M10 Mark III as is in the OM-D E-M10 Mark II but it’s coupled with a newer processing engine, in fact it has the same TruePic VIII engine as is found in the flagship OM-D E-M1 Mark II.

 This should enable better noise control however Olympus hasn’t pushed the sensitivity (ISO) range any higher and the maximum value is ISO 25,600, the same as with the OM-D E-M10 II.
 Interestingly the ‘Low’ ISO option isn’t available on the new camera and this means that the minimum value is ISO 200.

 That processor has also enabled Olympus to up-rate the movie capability to 4K at 30, 25 or 24p (at approximately 102Mbps) and there’s a maximum continuous shooting rate of 8.6fps (frames per second).

-That rate is in S-AF mode when the focus is set at the start of the shooting sequence, we’re awaiting confirmation of the rate in C-AF (continuous autofocus) mode.
+That rate is in S-AF mode when the focus is set at the start of the shooting sequence, the rate in C-AF (continuous autofocus) mode is 4.8fps.

 Further good news is that there’s 5-axis in-body Image Stabilisation that operates when shooting video and stills.
 It’s claimed to extend the safe shutter speed by up to 4 stops, that’s the difference between 1/250sec and 1/15sec.